-The colors of red, white, and blue are the colors of the flags of both the Untied States and England.
+The colors of red, white, and blue are the colors of the flags of both the United States and England.

-The red cross that divides the white filed into four rectangles is the Cross of St. George, the patron saint of England.
+The red cross that divides the white field into four rectangles is the Cross of St. George, the patron saint of England.

 The nine crosslets represent the nine dioceses that met in Philadelphia in 1789 to form the Protestant Episcopal Church in the United States of America (PECUSA).
 Today we are known as the Episcopal Church in the United States of American (ECUSA).
 The nine dioceses were Connecticut, New York, Maryland, Massachusetts, Pennsylvania, New Jersey, Delaware, Virginia, and South Carolina.